macccorehenni/ten-stories/Main Story/Ending.md

 "This is for Ethryia, Feydor, and Danae, not to mention the Feywild.
 You fool, pray the Gods feel pity on your victims."

-"You… realize that… " Elyvia stutters as his neck gushes out
+"You… realize that… " Elyvia stutters as his neck gushes out, blood spraying over the white marble floors,

 She pulls it out, plunging it in again quickly.